binwiederhier/ntfy/docs/config.md

     maxretry = 10
     ```

+!!! info If you run nginx in a container, append `, chain=DOCKER-USER` to the jail.local action.

 ## Health checks
 A preliminary health check API endpoint is exposed at `/v1/health`.
 The endpoint returns a `json` response in the format shown below.
 If a non-200 HTTP status code is returned or if the returned `healthy` field is `false` the ntfy service should be considered as unhealthy.